Male pelvic pain

 In some respect muscles are very simple things.
 They are linear force producing engines.
 All they can do is shorten (concentric contraction) or try to shorten while actually lenghthen. (an eccentric contraction as explained in the video clip above).

 Dynamic Contraction Technique offers a completely new and effective approach to treating the muscular tension of pelvic pain and pelvic floor dysfunction.
 You can begin applying DCT to your own body immediately with the new Online 6-week DCT course I have created with Nic Bartolotta.
 This is available through the National Resistance Stretching Association (NRSA) below.
 This course is performed mainly on your own.
 While it does include some partner assisted exercises the vast majority of the course can be followed individually.
-Please click on the photo below to be taken through to the NRSA website where you can access the course.

 Take Back Your Life!